SymfonyCasts/symfony7/sfcasts/services.md

 Open up `StarshipRepository.php`.
 We created this *without* configuration and we're still able to use it in `StarshipApiController.php`.
 But how can we do that?
 This works thanks to `config/services.yaml`.
 Let's open that.
 Down here, below our `services` key, we see this `App\` section.
 This code registers everything in our `src/` directory as a *service*.
 But it also *excludes* some things, like `DependencyInjection`, `Entity`, and `Kernel.php`.
 This `services.yaml` file, *including* this config, comes with the core `symfony/framework-bundle`.

 Up here, we have this `_defaults` key.
 That's the configuration for *all* of the services in this file.
 This `autowire` key, set to `true`, *automatically* injects dependencies into our services.
-We also have this `autoconfigure` key, set to `true`, which automatically registers our services as *comments*, *event subscribers*, etc. Pretty cool!
+We also have this `autoconfigure` key, set to `true`, which automatically registers our services as *commands*, *event subscribers*, etc. Pretty cool!
 We will talk more about `autoconfigure` later.

 To see a list of services, at your terminal, run: